Jeremy Nordquist

 Jeremiah J. Nordquist (born November 10, 1981) is a politician from the state of Nebraska in the Midwestern United States.
 Nordquist represented an Omaha district in the Nebraska Legislature from 2009 to 2015.
-He served in the Unicameral as a member of the Democratic Party, but is now a registered Republican.
+He served in the Unicameral as a member of the Democratic Party, but is now a registered Non-Partisan.

 Early life and career

 Nordquist was born November 10, 1981, in Sioux Falls, South Dakota.
 In 2000, he graduated from high school in Beresford, South Dakota.
 He attended Creighton University in Omaha, graduating in 2004 with a B.A. in political science.
-In 2006, he married Shannon C. Riley; the couple produced one child.
+In 2006, he married Shannon C. Riley; the couple has two children.

 From 2004 to 2008, Nordquist worked for the Nebraska Legislature, as research analyst and an aide to senator John Synowiecki.
 From 2008 to 2013, he was employed as an advisor by Building Bright Futures, an Omaha philanthropy that sought to improve academic performance by low-income Omaha children.